Buitreraptor | The Vulture Raider of the Late Cretaceous

 Eduard Solà, CC BY-SA 3.0, via Wikimedia Commons

-Subsequent finds have been made in various locations including Argentina and the United States.
-These discoveries have provided valuable glimpses into its physical characteristics, behavior, and environment.
-The fossils found include skeletal remains, which have been instrumental in reconstructing its physical appearance and understanding its lifestyle.
+In a subsequent find, also in Patagonia, a part of a pelvis and a hind leg was discovered.
+The later fossils (called a paratype) have been instrumental in reconstructing its physical appearance and understanding its hunting behavior.
 These fossils are notable for their excellent preservation.
 This has allowed scientists to study the dinosaur in detail, revealing insights into its anatomy and behavior.

 Buitreraptor Size and Description

 It was a small, agile dinosaur that was characterized by its slender body and long, narrow skull.
+The narrow skull is quite distinct from the broader skulls of other dromaeosauridae.
 Its mouth was adorned with numerous sharp teeth, hinting at its carnivorous diet.
 The dinosaur’s neck was flexible, allowing it to swiftly strike at prey.
 Its vertebrae were robust to support the dinosaur’s active lifestyle.

 Size and Weight of Type Species